 The information on transferring students included in the previous subsection on code 3 applies for code 6 as well.
+A charter school should not use ADA eligibility code 6.

 3.2.1.8 Code 7 Eligible-Alternative Attendance Program Participation